Coronavirus = Market Correction

 - There are concerns about the potential impact of the Covid 19 virus on US companies that have footprints in China or other countries where the virus has already spread.
 This is affecting areas such as manufacturing, design, production, and distribution centers.
 For example, Apple has already forewarned its investors that its revenue and profits will be impacted by the virus.

-What Should You Do With Your Investment Portfolio?
+What Should You Do with Your Investment Portfolio Right Now?

-I know this is disconcerting, but this is my advice: don’t panic.
+I know this is all disconcerting, but here is my advice: Don’t panic.
 This, too, shall pass.

 And guess what?
-There is a big difference between your portfolio being down in value and experiencing a loss.
+There is a big difference between your portfolio being down in value and you actually experiencing a loss.
 You only lose when you sell!

-If you're a UWM client, you know we're big believers in keeping “boring” positions in your account: fixed-income assets such as bonds, preferred stocks, and CDs, and stocks that pay dividends or, as I like to say, pay “rent” to your portfolio.
-During this cycle that we're in—and I think we'll be in it for a few more weeks—just hold on tight.
+If you are a UWM client, you know we’re big believers in keeping “boring” positions in your account: fixed-income assets such as bonds, preferred stocks, and CDs, and stocks that pay dividends or, as I like to say, pay “rent” to your portfolio.
+During the cycle we are in now, just hold on tight.

 High-growth players and those with a big footprint in China will be hit the hardest.
-The ones that won't be as badly impacted are industries that provide services we all need: utilities, wireless phone services, and basic consumer staples such as food and beverages.
-(The Wall Street Journal has a great chart that emphasizes this point; it's behind their paywall, but check it out if you can.)
+The ones that won’t be as badly impacted are industries that provide services, we all need: utilities, wireless phone services, and consumer staples such as food and beverages.
+(The Wall Street Journal has a great chart emphasizing this point; it’s behind their paywall but check it out if you can.)

-So, best advice?
-Start building a "wish list" of issues that you would like to invest in or add to in your portfolio.
+So, my best advice?
+Start building a “wish list” of issues you would like to invest in or add to in your portfolio.
 You always want to buy low and sell high, right?
-Well, in the coming weeks and months, you’ll have the opportunity to watch some of these go on sale.
-So get ready!
+Well, in the coming weeks and months, you’ll have the opportunity to watch some of your want-to-buys go on sale.
+So, get ready!